eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ### `-git-issues`

-Specify to detect the issues page of GitHub repositories recognized from `SCM` details in POMs and from manifest entries `Bundle-SCM` or `Eclipse-SourceReferences` and to generate issue-tracker external references when such a corresponding GitHub issues page exists.
+Specify to detect the issues page of GitHub repositories recognized from `SCM` details in POMs and from manifest entries `Bundle-SCM` or `Eclipse-SourceReferences` and to generate issue-tracker external references when a corresponding GitHub issues page exists.

 ### `-advisory`

-Specify to query the [OSV API](https://google.github.io/osv.dev/post-v1-query/) (Open Source Vulnerabilities) for vulnerabilities for components that have Maven PURLs and add any advisory/external references found by such queries.
+Specify to query the [OSV API](https://google.github.io/osv.dev/post-v1-query/) (Open Source Vulnerabilities) for vulnerabilities for components that have Maven PURLs and add any advisory or external references found by such queries.

 ### `-clearly-defined`

-Specify to query [ClearlyDefined](https://clearlydefined.io/) metadata for Maven coordinates to add declared license info as a component property.
+Specify to query [ClearlyDefined](https://clearlydefined.io/) metadata for Maven coordinates to add declared license information as a component property.
 The server is notoriously prone to network failure.

 ### `-dependency-track`